 Joan Willoughby Scholarship

-The Joan Willoughby Scholarship was established in 1999 with a grant from Dr. Robert Willoughby in memory of his wife, a dedicated and beloved club past president.
-The scholarship is for an area high school graduate or nontraditional student pursuing a degree in the health care field from Washtenaw Community College.
+The Joan Willoughby Scholarship was established in 1999 with a grant from Dr. Robert Willoughby in memory of his wife, a dedicated and beloved past president of the club.
+Joan Willoughby had trained to be a nurse at Temple University, in Philadelphia, and the scholarship is awarded annually to a high school graduate or a nontraditional student from Washtenaw County who can demonstrate unmet financial need and is pursuing a degree in a health-care field at Washtenaw Community College.

 The 2021-2022 Joan Willoughby Scholarship winner is Sabrina Rentenbach.